Note on lattice description of generalized symmetries in $SU(N)/\mathbb{Z}_N$ gauge theories: Conclusion

 \section{Conclusion}

 We constructed the $SU(N)/\mathbb{Z}_N$ principal bundle from the $SU(N)$ lattice gauge theory with the 't~Hooft twisted boundary condition.
 This construction requires the appropriate admissibility, which is ensured by the proof based on the principle of the locality, $SU(N)$ gauge invariance, and the $\mathbb{Z}_N$ $1$-form gauge invariance~\cite{Abe:2023ncy}.
-We provided the concrete expressions for not only the twisted variables (e.g., $v_{n,\mu}(x)$), which can be equivalently described by those in Ref.~\cite{Abe:2023ncy}, but also the periodic variables (e.g., $\Check{v}_{n,\mu}(x)$) and the $\mathbb{Z}_N$ $1$-form gauge field $z_{\mu\nu}(n)$.
+We provided the concrete expressions for not only the twisted variables [e.g., $v_{n,\mu}(x)$], which can be equivalently described by those in Ref.~\cite{Abe:2023ncy}, but also the periodic variables [e.g., $\Check{v}_{n,\mu}(x)$] and the $\mathbb{Z}_N$ $1$-form gauge field $z_{\mu\nu}(n)$.
 In our construction, the periodic variables enjoy the structure of the $U(N)$ principal bundle rather than $SU(N)$ as the continuum theory.
 This fact thus leads us to explicitly reproduce the Kapustin--Seiberg prescription in terms of the lattice fields, and quite naturally depict its behavior in the continuum limit.
+Also, similarly to Ref.~\cite{Abe:2023ncy}, we can observe the mixed 't~Hooft anomaly for the $\mathbb{Z}_N$ $1$-form gauge symmetry and the $\theta$ periodicity, and so on.

 We further considered the instanton-sum modified $SU(N)$ lattice gauge theory.
-It was firstly shown that naively gauging the $\mathbb{Z}_N$ $1$-form symmetry is impossible under the constraint of the instanton numbers restricted to~$p\mathbb{Z}$.
+It was first shown that naively gauging the $\mathbb{Z}_N$ $1$-form symmetry is impossible under the constraint of the instanton numbers restricted to~$p\mathbb{Z}$.
 As the strict $4$-group, we introduced the $\mathbb{Z}_{N p}$ $4$-form gauge field~$w(n)\in\mathbb{Z}$ associated with the $\mathbb{Z}_{N p}$ $3$-form gauge symmetry to compensate this difficulty.
 Also we showed the weak $4$-group (Green--Schwarz-type) structure such that the $\mathbb{Z}_p$ $4$-form gauge field~$\Tilde{w}(n)\in\mathbb{Z}$ transforms not only under the discrete $\mathbb{Z}_p$ $3$-form gauge symmetry, but also under the ``mixed $1$-form'' gauge symmetry that includes the original $\mathbb{Z}_N$ $1$-form and the continuum $\mathbb{Z}_p$ $3$-form gauge symmetries.

 The non-invertible symmetry is still developing, and so we hope to apply our approach to such recent developments.
 It is also interesting to consider the case with matter fields, especially lattice fermions, whose construction is quite nontrivial in lattice gauge theory.
 Also the index theorem on the lattice is an attractive issue with the consideration of an appropriate overlap Dirac operator.